Effective Data Augmentation With Diffusion Models: Data Augmentation With Diffusion Models

 Standard data augmentations apply to all images regardless of class and content \cite{Perez17}.
 We aim to capture this flexibility with our diffusion-based augmentation.
 This is challenging because real images may contain elements the diffusion model is not able to generate out-of-the-box.
 How do we generate plausible augmentations for such images?
-We propose to address this shortcoming by adapting the diffusion model to new concepts and fine-tuning new tokens in the text encoder for each concept.
+Shown in Figure~\ref{fig:main-diagram}, we adapt the diffusion model to new concepts by inserting $c$ new embeddings in the text encoder of the generative model, and fine-tuning only these embeddings to maximize the likelihood of generating new concepts.

-\paragraph{Adapting The Generative Model} When generating synthetic images, previous work uses a prompt with the specified class name \cite{RealGuidance}.
-However, this is not possible for novel visual concepts that lie outside the vocabulary of the generative model.
-This is especially true in applied domains.
-We discuss this in Section~\ref{sec:spurge} with our contributed weed-recognition task, which our pretrained diffusion model is unable to initially generate a plausible image even when the class name is provided.
-We propose to address this shortcoming by inserting $c$ new tokens into the vocabulary of the model---one for each class.
-We then perform Textual Inversion \cite{TextualInversion} for each new token, initializing their embeddings $\vec{w}_i$ to a class-agnostic value (see Appendix~\ref{app:hyperparams}), and fine-tuning only these embeddings using the standard diffusion loss from \citet{DDPM}.
+\paragraph{Adapting Generative Model} When generating synthetic images, previous work uses a prompt with the specified class name \cite{RealGuidance}.
+However, this is not possible for concepts that lie outside the vocabulary of the generative model because the model's text encoder has not learned words to describe these concepts.
+We discuss this problem in Section~\ref{sec:spurge} with our contributed weed-recognition task, which our pretrained diffusion model is unable to generate when the class name is provided.
+A simple solution to this problem is to have the model's text encoder learn new words to describe new concepts.
+Textual Inversion~\citep{TextualInversion} is well-suited for this, and we use it to learn a word embedding $\vec{w}_i$ from a handful of labelled images for each class in the dataset.

+We initialize each new embedding $\vec{w}_i$ to a class-agnostic value (see Appendix~\ref{app:hyperparams}), and optimize them to minimize the simplified loss function proposed by \citet{DDPM}.
+Figure~\ref{fig:main-diagram} shows how new embeddings $\vec{w}_i$ are inserted in the prompt given an image of a train.
+Our method is modular, and as other mechanisms are studied for adapting diffusion models, Textual Inversion can easily be swapped out with one of these, and the quality of the augmentations from DA-Fusion can be improved.